SparkyTruck/deepmd-jax/README.md

 ## Installation

-Note: **CUDA 12** required for GPU support.
-To install, simply clone the repo and install it in your working directory:
+Simply clone the repo and install it in your working directory:
 ```
 git clone https://github.com/SparkyTruck/deepmd-jax.git
 cd deepmd-jax
 pip install -e .
 ```
+Note: You need to first have **CUDA 12** installed for GPU support.

 ## Quick Start

 ### Preparing Your Dataset